SymfonyCasts/symfony5/sfcasts/ep3-doctrine/install.md

 like this installed *two* recipes... and one of those gives us a *nice* set of instructions at the bottom.
 We'll learn *all* about this.

+***TIP
+If you're using the latest version of Symfony Flex, this installation command will ask you if you want to also include some Docker configuration.
+Feel free to choose whatever you want, but we *will* use Docker to help connect to the database in this tutorial.
+***

 To see what the recipes did, I'll clear my screen and say:

 ```terminal